Donald Adamson: Biography

-In 1989 he was elected a Visiting Fellow of Wolfson College, Cambridge, being a promoter in the fields of public policy on the arts, libraries and museums.
-By speaking, writing and, through the Bow Group, submitting (with Sir John Hannam MP) written and oral evidence to a Parliamentary select committee, he helped to establish the National Heritage Memorial Fund.
-Adamson was a member of the judging committee of the Museum of the Year Awards from 1979 to 1983, before donating to the National Library of Wales and the National Library of Malta.
+In 1989 he was elected a visiting fellow of Wolfson College, Cambridge, being a promoter in the fields of public policy on the arts, libraries and museums.
+By speaking, writing and, through the Bow Group, submitting (with John Hannam) written and oral evidence to a Parliamentary select committee, he helped to establish the National Heritage Memorial Fund.
+Adamson was a member of the judging committee of the Museum of the Year awards from 1979 to 1983, before donating to the National Library of Wales and the National Library of Malta.

-Joining the Order of St John in 1981, he became Deputy Director of Ceremonies of the Priory of England and the Islands (the Isle of Wight, the Isles of Scilly, the Channel Islands and the Isle of Man) serving until 2008.
+Joining the Order of St John in 1981, he became Deputy Director of Ceremonies of the Priory of England and the Islands, serving until 2008.

-From 19 October 2012 until 11 October 2013 Adamson served as Master of the Worshipful Company of Curriers of the City of London, then as Senior Court Assistant from 2015, before being awarded Honorary Court Assistantship in 2023.
-During his term as Master Currier he endowed The Curriers' Company London History Essay Prize, which is competed for annually by young graduates of British universities; winning essays being published in The London Journal, he stepped down from executive oversight in 2021.
+From 19 October 2012 until 11 October 2013, Adamson served as Master of the Worshipful Company of Curriers of the City of London, then as Senior Court Assistant from 2015, before being awarded Honorary Court Assistantship in 2023.
+During his term as Master Currier, he endowed The Curriers' Company London History Essay Prize, which is competed for annually by young graduates of British universities; winning essays being published in The London Journal.
+Adamson stepped down from executive oversight in 2021.

 Adamson also established sixteen annual prizes in mathematics and history for pupils aged 14 to 15 at four London academies.
 In 1976 Adamson became a liveryman of the Haberdashers' Company.

 His personal interests included the history of religion and genealogy.
 He was also an enthusiastic art collector, mainly of Western European art, including a work of Eugène Isabey, and drawings of the 18th and 19th centuries.

 Adamson and his wife divided their time between homes in Kent and Polperro, Cornwall.
-He contributed much on the history of Cornwall and died suddenly in Polperro on 18 January 2024, at the age of 84.
-A service in his memory was held on 15 April 2024 at the Priory Church of St Bartholomew the Great in the City of London.
+He died suddenly in Polperro on 18 January 2024, at the age of 84.
+A memorial service was held on 15 April 2024 at the Priory Church of St Bartholomew the Great in the City of London.